Comprehensible Input / Extensive Reading resources for Latin

 The Research as it applies to Latin

-Bob Patrick recently gave a presentation entitled “Latin is Not Different” in which he argues for teaching Latin communicatively, outlining the research of Krashen.
+Bob Patrick’s presentation entitled “Latin is Not Different,” in which he argues for teaching Latin communicatively, outlining the research of Krashen.
 He has also addressed a few of the major challenges facing Latin teachers who want to incorporate communicative strategies.
 The text of the presentation can be downloaded here:

 Latin Vocabulary Resources